LGBTQ rights in Tamil Nadu: Identity

-Within the Tamil Nadu transgender community, women and men often self-identify as one of three terms: Thirunambi for transgender men, and Thirunagai or Aravaani for transgender women.
+Within the Tamil Nadu transgender community, women and men often self-identify as one of three terms: Thirunambi for transgender men, and Thirunagai for transgender women.
 While these terms appear as simple interchanges for the word 'Hijra', which is commonly used throughout Northern parts of India, it, in reality, reflects deeper social, cultural, and historical context within the state.

-Historically, Arvaanis and Thirunagais in Tamil Nadu have fought to separate themselves from the pan-Indian term 'Hijra'.
-The term 'Aravani' gained popularity and prominence, during a speech by a police officer, Mr. Ravi, at the Koovagam festival, which is marked as one of the largest transgender gatherings in the state.
-Aravaani is one of the transgender communities in the state of Tamil Nadu who considers themselves as females trapped in male bodies...
-Borrowing from mythology, the Tamil transgender community Aravani has attempted to carve out its own space within the LGBTQ spectrum.
-The suggestion of the term 'Aravaani' was not just a change in the name, but rather a strategic move to gain more state legitimacy by trying to align trans fluidity with identities found in Tamil mythology.
-More specifically, the term aligns with those found in great Tamil epics, such as the Mahabharata.
-The Koovagam festival, rooted in this epic, revolves around the story of Lord Krishna and Aravan (also known as Iravan) and is reenacted annually where transgender individuals, identifying as Thirunangai or Aravaanis, symbolically marry Aravan.
+Historically, transgender people in Tamil Nadu have fought to separate themselves from the pan-Indian term 'Hijra'.
+Borrowing from mythology, the Tamil transgender community has attempted to carve out its own space within the LGBTQ spectrum.
+The Koovagam festival, rooted in this epic, revolves around the story of Lord Krishna and Aravan (also known as Iravan) and is reenacted annually where transgender individuals, symbolically marry Aravan.
 This mythological story is significant because it provides a religious and cultural context that acknowledges and even venerates gender fluidity, a crucial aspect of the transgender community's identity.

 The Hijra differs from transgender communities in Tamil Nadu by facing enduring stigmatization and marginalization despite their historical and cultural significance in India.
 This marginalization is not limited to social ostracization, but less access to healthcare, education, and overall financial well-being.
 Many Hijras are even forced into sex work or begging because of these conditions.
 Traditional Hijra social structures are also gathered around communal living spaces (Hamams), with gurus, who while providing a support system, also end up isolating them from most of society.
 This social structure has further perpetuated the criminalization of traditional methods of income and slowed down the formal recognition of their identity under the states.